luloxi/PunkSociety/README.md

 - 💬 Like, comment and share posts.
 - 🫂 Follow other users.
 - 🔔 Receive notifications on activity.
+- 💌 Message other users and join group chats

 # 🤘 Roadmap